Ashkar2023/git-github/README.md

-# GITH & GITHUB COURSE
+# GIT & GITHUB COURSE
 This is a repo to learn git & github